Single-Cell-Genomics-Group-CNAG-CRG/Tumor-Immune-Cell-Atlas/Projections/README.md

-# Projection of different datasets on TICA
+# Projection of different datasets on the atlas

-To demonstrate the power of out TICA, we predicted the cell types on datasets from different cancer types and varying experimental designs.
+To demonstrate the power of our atlas, we predicted the cell types on datasets from different cancer types and varying experimental designs.
 We make use of FindTransferAnchors utility provided by Seurat [(Stuart et al, 2019)](https://www.cell.com/cell/fulltext/S0092-8674(19)30559-8) for transfering cell types on TICA to the query objects.
 The following scripts shows the necesary commands to perform this and create the plots on the article.

 ## Dependencies